 Article sponsored by Caribbean Luxury Vacations

 It’s been some time since I’ve been able to get away after having the baby and all, which has me thinking about my next trip.
 At least once a year I try to visit the motherland, as some of you may call, The Dominican Republic; La Isla Española; Quisqueya; Santo Domingo, The Dominican.
 The older I get the more I appreciate the island as my native land.
 I wasn’t born there, but my parents were and I’ve spent many summers there since I was a child.
 I go back quite often to see family members that still reside.
-It has been our tradition that after spending time with those family members that still live there my immediate family and I escape to our own Caribbean luxury vacation.
+It has been our tradition that after spending time with those family members that still live there my immediate family and I escape to our own Caribbean luxury vacation rentals.

 We’ll spend the day saying hi to old neighbors, friends and family then we drive a few hours away to a resort or villa and soak in the beauty the country has to offer.
 I’m sure growing up my mother would have never envisioned indulging in on Caribbean luxury vacations in her own country.
 Its what makes these vacations extra special for me and that’s why I go back every year.
 It’s a reminder of my families humble beginnings so we keep striving to do better without ever forgetting where we came from.